73 Fun and Creative DIY Father's Day Gifts for 2026

 6. Paper Portrait

 Get your kids in the crafting spirit with this fun DIY Father’s Day gift idea.
-For kids younger than teenagers but older than say five… have them use colorful craft paper to make a portrait of their Dad.
+Have them use colorful craft paper to make a portrait of their Dad.

 They can certainly use “regular” colored craft paper, but using bright colors makes it a little more fun and whimsical.
-Add it to a nice frame, or have it double as a homemade card.
+Add it to one of your fun DIY picture frame ideas, or have it double as a homemade card.
 Either way, Dad will want to hold onto this one!

 7. Pinch Bowl

-There are a number of great DIY Father’s Day gifts you can make with airdry clay, but this cute little pinch bowl is perfect as a catchall or on Dad’s bedside table.
+There are plenty of great DIY Father’s Day gifts you can make with air-dry clay, but this cute little pinch bowl is perfect as a catchall or on Dad’s bedside table.
 Pinch bowls pretty much just involve pinching and flattening a small disk of clay into a shallow bowl that can then be painted however you want. “#1 Dad” would be a cute inscription on the bottom!

 8. Mini Zen Garden